HHK1/Wallace/README.md

         Select two parents Among the X and apply crossover

     For each offspring:
-        With a probability P, apply a mutation
+        With a probability p, apply a mutation

     New population is the selected parents and the offsprings Generation is incremented

 Return the fittest parent
 ```

+## Contributing

+1. After making modifications, run the tests to make sure the core functionnality is still working
+1. Build the tool with `swift build`
+1. Test the commands with `.build/debug/Wallace run-all promo2022.csv`

+## Installing

+`swift build -c release && cp -f .build/release/Wallace /usr/local/bin/wallace`

+You can now use `wallace` as a standalone CLI.